-The personal injury attorneys of our law firm have a successful history of obtaining compensatory damages and punitive damages from the defendant’s wrongdoing in personal injury cases.
+The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, law firm, have a successful history of obtaining compensatory and punitive damages from the defendant’s wrongdoing in personal injury claims.

 The Difference Between Compensatory Damages and Punitive Damages

-There are two main types of personal injury damages from a personal injury case including compensatory damages and punitive damages in an injury claim and subsequent damage award.
-The latter are meant to punish the defendant for outrageous conduct.
+There are two main types of damages from a personal injury lawsuit: compensatory and punitive damages in an injury claim and subsequent damage award.

-Compensatory damages compensate a person for the personal injury and costs of an accident.
+Compensatory damages are intended to compensate a person for an accident’s personal injury and costs.

-They normally cover things like loss of consortium, inconvenience, loss of enjoyment of life, loss of opportunity, pain and suffering, medical expenses for medical care, lost wages, property damage, medical bills, and other things.
-Think of the out-of-pocket expenses, harm, and trauma mainly in this category.
+They are typically awarded to cover things like loss of consortium, inconvenience, loss of enjoyment of life, loss of opportunity, pain and suffering, mental anguish, disfigurement, medical expenses for medical care, lost wages, property damage, medical bills, etc. Think of this category’s out-of-pocket expenses, harm, and trauma.

-There may be special compensation damages (special damages) and general compensation damages (general damages) for your personal injury if you get injured, even punitive damages.
+There may be special compensatory damages (special damages), general compensatory damages (general damages) for your injury, and even punitive damages.

-You will not know what damages may be available until you talk to a lawyer or group of attorneys.
+You will not know what damages may be available until you talk to a lawyer.
 We look forward to hearing from you.

 Calculating What Compensatory General Damages May be Awarded to the Plaintiff

-A general compensatory damages award for personal injury is a more simple calculation for a plaintiff after an accident than one for a punitive damage award.
-The amount awarded normally is directly related to their injury.
-This includes special damages compensation (special compensatory damages) and general damages compensatory.
+A general compensatory damages award for personal injury is a more straightforward calculation for a plaintiff after an accident than one for a punitive damage award.

-The defendant will be on the hook to the plaintiff for the sum total of their tangible and intangible injuries.
-Therefore, the injured should carefully total their expenses with their lawyer or attorneys to get the first number.
+The defendant will be on the hook to the plaintiff for the total of their tangible and intangible injuries.
+Therefore, the injured should carefully total their expenses with their attorneys to get the first amount.

-Then, for intangible harm, you can typically multiply your tangible losses by two or three to get this second number.
+Then, you can multiply your tangible losses by two or three for intangible harm to get this second amount.
 Finally, add the two figures together.

 Punitive damages is a separate conversation.
-This should help you understand a compensatory and punitive compensation award in the personal injury context but feel free to speak to a lawyer from our office if you have more questions.
+This should help you understand a compensatory and punitive compensation award in the personal injury context.
+Feel free to speak to a lawyer from our office if you have more questions.

 A Personal Injury Lawyer Can Protect Your Compensation

-Chart the health consequences against your health background to get a sense of the nature of the harm that followed the incident, including your likely future medical expenses.
+- Review the health consequences against your health background to understand the nature of the harm that followed the incident, including your likely future medical expenses.

 - Calculate all out-of-pocket expenses from the accident (hospital bills and medical treatments)

 - Identify any property damage or personal property loss or destruction.

-- Speak with your employer about lost income.
+- Speak with your company about lost employment income.

-- Speak with friends and family regarding how the injuries affected your life.
+- Speak with friends and family regarding how the injuries have affected your life.

-These are just some of the ways that we can assist the injured get damages compensation compensatory and other otherwise.
-If you are the victim of another’s negligence or intentional misconduct, contact our offices.
+These are just some of the ways we can assist the injured get compensatory damages.
+Contact our offices if you are the victim of another’s negligence or intentional misconduct.

-We have summarized some cases below to give you a sense of what damages include for the injured.
+We have summarized some cases below to give you a sense of what awards have been issued for compensatory damages.

 $500,000 Car Accident Jury Award; 2002:

-The plaintiff, a pregnant woman in her late thirties, was being driven to work by her husband when the defendant’s motor vehicle sideswiped them.
-She herniated a disc (L5) and sustained other injuries to her back, arm, and neck.
+The plaintiff, a pregnant woman in her late thirties, was driven to work by her husband when the defendant’s motor vehicle sideswiped them.
+She herniated a disc (L5) and sustained back, arm and neck injuries.

-Also, the woman alleged that the other motorist’s negligence aggravated pre-existed injuries.
-The defendant denied this charges and liability for the event entirely.
+Also, the woman alleged that the other motorist’s negligence aggravated pre-existing injuries.
+The defendant denied these charges and liability for the event entirely.

 $1,533,709 Premises Liability Jury Award; 2019:

-They argued that the bar had premises liability and should have protected him against these dangers which they knew about.
-The defendant denied knowing that this mortal attack was transpiring and affirmed that they made all reasonable efforts to guarantee the safety of their patrons.
+They argued that the bar had premises liability and should have protected him against these dangers, which they knew about.
+The defendant denied knowing that this deadly attack was transpiring and affirmed that they made all reasonable efforts to guarantee the safety of their patrons.

 The judge was not impressed with their arguments.
-He found for the plaintiffs for more than $1.5 million compensatory which included roughly $500,000 for medical expenses.
+He found more than $1.5 million for the plaintiffs, which included roughly $500,000 for medical bills.

 Talk to a Personal Injury Lawyer Right Now

-If you are are wondering how much or what types of compensatory damages you may obtain in personal injury case, contact Rosenfeld Injury Lawyers LLC today.
-Our law firm has extensive experience retrieving general compensatory damages and even punitive damages for clients.
+Contact Rosenfeld Injury Lawyers, LLC today if you are wondering how much or what compensatory damages you may obtain in a personal injury case.
+Our law firm has extensive experience retrieving clients’ general compensatory and punitive damages.

-General damages (even special compensatory damages) can help plaintiffs and injury victims get compensation to pay down the costs and pain of the mental anguish, physical injury, medical bills, loss of consortium, emotional distress, pain and suffering, physical therapy, and other forms of monetary types of damages awarded under the law.
-Our attorneys are here to help.
+General damages (even special compensatory damages) can help plaintiffs and injury victims get compensation to pay down the costs and pain of the mental anguish, physical injury, medical bills, loss of consortium, emotional distress, pain and suffering, physical therapy, and other forms of monetary damages awarded under the law.
+Our attorneys are here to help!

 Contact us for a free consultation.
-We bring cases on contingency so you do not have to worry about putting down a dime until we win for you in court or settlement.
-Find out today what actual damages you can get.
+We bring cases on a contingency fee basis, so you do not have to worry about legal fees until we win for you in court or settlement.
+Find out today what actual damages you can receive.